rayforge-math/Win11Tweaks/README.md

 ---

+## 🛑 Hardware Disclaimer & Personalization
+**Important:** These scripts are currently **tailored specifically for my personal hardware and workflow.** * **Limited Scope:** To prevent compatibility issues for other users, hardware-specific modules (such as drivers or low-level firmware tweaks) that work only for my specific setup are **currently omitted** from this public version.
+* **Review the code** before running it on different hardware to ensure compatibility with your specific environment.

+---

 ## Prerequisites: Execution Policy

 PowerShell restricts script execution by default.
 You must grant permission to run these local scripts before starting.